awsdocs/amazon-ecs-developer-guide/doc_source/update-task-definition-console-v2.md

 + Task role
 + Task execution role
 + Volumes and container mount points
++ Private registry

 ## JSON validation<a name="json-validate-for-update"></a>

-The Amazon ECS console JON editor validates the following in the JSON file:
+The Amazon ECS console JSON editor validates the following in the JSON file:
 + The file is a valid JSON file
 + The file does not contain any extraneous keys
 + The file contains the `familyName` parameter